BigDeviltjj/mxnet-cornernet/README.md

 ## TRAIN

+You need to put the coco image files in date.

 You can change the batch_size in config/cfg.py according to your gpu number and their computation abilies, but make sure that batch_size number is proportional to the number of gpus.

 ```